OHR Guidance 02-2020, Schedule A Persons With Disabilities

 - Hiring Process.
 Persons with disabilities may be hired via:

-- Non-competitive Schedule A hiring process – Applicants who apply for jobs under Schedule A, Persons with Disabilities, authority are not required to compete with non-Schedule A, Persons with Disabilities, applicants for a position; however, if more than one (1) applicant applies for a vacancy under Schedule A, they compete with each other following the 5 CFR Part 302 hiring procedures outlined in this guidance.
-Such Schedule A applicants are placed on an excepted service certificate with other Schedule A applicants and are appointed via Schedule A, 5 CFR §213.3102(u);
+- Non-competitive Schedule A hiring process – Applicants who apply for jobs under Schedule A, Persons with Disabilities, authority are not required to compete with non-Schedule A, Persons with Disabilities, applicants for a position.
+Such Schedule A applicants are placed on an excepted service certificate with other Schedule A applicants and are assessed and appointed via Schedule A, 5 CFR §213.3102(u);

 - Veterans appointments – Veterans with disabilities may also be considered and appointed via the Veterans Recruitment Appointment (VRA); 30% or More Disabled Veterans Program; or Veterans Employment Opportunity Act (VEOA) special hiring authorities.

-- Schedule A, Persons with Disabilities, applicants must meet the OPM qualification requirements for the position they are selected.
+- Qualification Requirements.
+Schedule A, Persons with Disabilities, applicants must meet the OPM qualification requirements for the position (series/grade) they are selected.

 - Schedule A Promotions.
 Employees may be promoted within the excepted service under the following conditions: